afriedman412/sayswho/README.md

 # SaysWho
-SaysWho is a Python package for identifying and attributing quotes in text.
-It uses [a combination of grammar and logic](https://textacy.readthedocs.io/en/latest/) to find quotes and their speakers, then uses a [coreferencing model](https://explosion.ai/blog/coref) to better clarify who is speaking.
+**SaysWho** is a Python package for identifying and attributing quotes in text.
+It uses a combination of logic and grammer to find quotes and their speakers, then uses a [coreferencing model](https://explosion.ai/blog/coref) to better clarify who is speaking.
+It's built on [Textacy]([a combination of grammar and logic](https://textacy.readthedocs.io/en/latest/) ) and [SpaCy](https://spacy.io/).

+## Notes
+- Corefencing is an experimental feature not fully integrated into SpaCy, and the current pipeline is built on SpaCy 3.4.
+I haven't had any problems using it with SpaCy 3.5+, but it takes some finesse to navigate the different versions.
+- I wrote this package as part of a larger project with a better-defined goal.
+The output of this version is kind of open-ended, and possible not as useful as it could be.
+HTML viz is coming, but I'm open to any suggestions about how this could be more useful!

 ## Installation
 Install and update using [pip](https://pip.pypa.io/en/stable/):

 ```
 $ pip install sayswho
 ```

-You will probably need to install the coreferencing model manually, then re-update SpaCy.
+You will probably need to install the coreferencing model manually, then re-update SpaCy. (see Notes)

 ```
 $ pip install pip install https://github.com/explosion/spacy-experimental/releases/download/v0.6.0/en_coreference_web_trf-3.4.0a0-py3-none-any.whl